 Up to 3 million Americans live with inflammatory bowel disease (IBD), a condition that involves inflammation in the lining of the colon, small intestine and other parts of the digestive tract.
 Crohn’s disease and ulcerative colitis are both forms of IBD.
 In addition to diarrhea, constipation and abdominal pain, IBD can lead to tiredness, decreased appetite, nutritional deficiencies, bowel obstruction and liver damage—making it potentially dangerous.
-Because nearly half of all patients with IBD will eventually need surgery to treat complications, it is beneficial to have a comprehensive digestive health team like the one at DHI.
+Because nearly half of all patients with IBD will eventually need surgery to treat complications, it is beneficial to have a comprehensive digestive health team like the one at AdventHealth Digestive Institute Tampa.

 Living Better with Inflammatory Bowel Disease